(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (e) Individual members of the Association may participate in the General Assembly without any right to vote.

-(c) The Council shall ordinarily be called once in two years.
+(c) The Council shall be held at least once every year, online or in person.

-(d) All decisions of the council shall be taken by a majority of those present and voting.
+(d) Unless otherwise stated in this Constitution, all decisions of the Council shall be taken by a majority of those participating with the right to vote.

 (a) The Bureau shall be the executive organ of the Association to be elected by the General Assembly out of which the President, Secretary General, the Treasurer and the immediate past President shall be ex-officio and the rest shall be elected by the General Assembly ensuring balanced geographical and gender representation.

-(c) The Bureau shall be responsible for directing the work of the Association in accordance with this Constitution and is to carry out the decisions of the General Assembly and the Council.
+(d) The Bureau shall be responsible for directing the work of the Association in accordance with this Constitution and shall carry out the decisions of the General Assembly and the Council.

-(d) The Bureau shall assign specific responsibilities to the members of the Bureau and may elect Vice-Presidents, Deputy Secretary Generals and Assistant Treasurers from among its members.
+(e) The Bureau shall assign specific responsibilities to the members of the Bureau and may elect Vice-Presidents, Deputy Secretary Generals and Assistant Treasurers from among its members, bearing in mind the geographical and gender representation of the Office Bearers.

 The General Assembly/Bureau may constitute a Board of Advisors and elect as Honorary Advisors eminent persons in the field of law for their contribution to the Association, a national association or to jurisprudence.